 Prune spring flowering shrubs to prevent them overgrowing.
 Some variegated shrubs have a tendency to revert to green, these green shoots grow strongly and can take over the plant – cut them out wherever you see them.
 Prune deciduous shrubs, cutting out shoots that have just flowered in order to encourage strong new growth for next year.

 Don’t forget about Roses.
-We have a fabulous selection in store at Coolings now.
-Roses appreciate good rich soil, so plant with Coolings Tree and Shrub Compost or well-rotted farmyard manure.
+This year we are growing over 445 varieties on our nursery at Coolings Wych Cross Garden Centre.
+Roses appreciate good rich soil, so plant with Coolings Rose, Tree and Shrub Peat Free Compost or well-rotted farmyard manure.
 We also recommend ‘Rootgrow’ with friendly mycorrhizal fungi to give your roses a boost throughout their lifetime.
-After planting, feed through summer with a slow release rose fertilliser such as ‘Toprose’ or ‘David Austin Rose Food’ to promote healthy foliage and generous flowering.
+After planting, feed through summer with a slow release rose food to promote healthy foliage and generous flowering.
 Remove faded blooms to promote repeat flowering.
-Plants can be sprayed with ‘Rose Clear’ to control pest and disease problems should they occur.
+Plants can be sprayed with ready-to-use Vitax Plant Guard to control pest and disease problems should they occur.

 SOWING, PLANTING AND HARVESTING